-The electric guitar market is versatile and brands like PRS or Gibson are just a couple among numerous options you have at your disposal.
+The electric guitar market is versatile and brands like PRS or Gibson are just a couple among the numerous options you have at your disposal.

-Fender, Ibanez or Yamaha brands produce stylishly designed electric guitars that are capable of awe-inspiring performances.
+Fender, Ibanez, and Yamaha brands produce stylishly designed electric guitars that are capable of awe-inspiring performances.
 We’ve shortlisted a few of the best alternatives to PRS and Gibson guitars, so let’s take a look at what they have to offer.

 Fender and Gibson brands are equally important for the history of rock n’ roll, as David Gilmour, Steve Ray Vaughn, or Ritchie Blackmore played on the famous Fender Strat.

 The Fender Player Stratocaster belongs to the huge Stratocaster family that features tens of different models.

 This great guitar has a classic Fender Strat body that is made of alder as well as a gloss polyester finish.
 The neck and the fingerboard are made of maple and the neck has a modern C shape.

 Even though the Fender Player Stratocaster has a 25.5-inch scale length its fingerboard radius is just 9.5-inches.